reruo321/Spring-Practice/Spring-Boot/Kotlin/005-consumingREST/README.md

 ### Content Type

-If you look the message carefully, you will find
+If you look at the message carefully, you will find

     Caused by: org.springframework.web.client.UnknownContentTypeException: Could not extract response: no suitable HttpMessageConverter found for response type [class [Lcom.example.demo.Quote;] and content type [text/plain;charset=UTF-8]